BNSC1/android-notes/README.md

 - [Package visibility filtering on Android] (https://developer.android.com/training/basics/intents/package-visibility)
 - [Fulfill common use cases while having limited package visibility] (https://developer.android.com/training/basics/intents/package-visibility-use-cases)

+`AlarmManager`: a system service in Android that allows you to schedule tasks to run at specific times or intervals. `AlarmManager` is commonly used to schedule tasks that need to run in the background even when the app is not currently running.
+With `AlarmManager`, you can schedule a task to run at a specific time, such as an alarm clock app that needs to ring at a certain time.
+You can also schedule a task to run at a specific interval, such as a weather app that needs to update the weather forecast every hour.

+`JobScheduler`: a system service introduced in Android 5.0 (API level 21) that allows you to schedule background tasks at specific times or in response to specific events.
+JobScheduler is an alternative to the `AlarmManager` service, which is used for scheduling tasks at specific times.
+It is designed to optimize the use of system resources, such as battery and network, by batching jobs together and scheduling them at the most appropriate time. `JobScheduler` allows you to define constraints on when a job should run, such as the device being idle, charging, or connected to a Wi-Fi network.

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.